 Chad Kranak, a “powerful-voiced tenor, who boasts stunning high notes”, (blogcritics.com) is known for his musicality and the vulnerability he brings to the stage.
-His engagements this season include a return to St. Petersburg Opera to cover the role of Don Ottavio in Don Giovanni and his debut with Ars Musica in Mozart’s Requiem and Schubert’s Mass in G. Additionally, he will premiere song cycles Leaves of Grass: Whitman by Paula Kimper and The Ulster County Songbook by Felix Jarrar, as well as the role of Ben Jacob in Alex Weiser’s new opera State of the Jews that follows the final years of Theodore Herzl’s life and his quest for establishing a Jewish State .
-Future engagements include a return to Ars Musica for a concert celebrating Bernstein, singing selections from West Side Story, Candide, and Bernstein’s Mass.
-This fall he will make his debut with the Sequoia Symphony in Handel’s Messiah.
+His engagements this season include his debut with the Sequoia Symphony in Handel’s Messiah, performing the Bruckner’s Requiem in Virginia, and performing the role of Rinuccio in Gianni Schicchi with Regina Opera, and covering the role of Pinkerton in Madama Butterfly with Long Island Lyric Opera.
+Last season, he returned to St. Petersburg Opera to cover the role of Don Ottavio in Don Giovanni and made his debut with Ars Musica in Mozart’s Requiem, Schubert’s Mass in G, and a celebration of Leonard Bernstein, with selections from West Side Story, Candide, and the Bernstein Mass.
+Additionally, he premiered song cycles Leaves of Grass: Whitman by Paula Kimper and The Ulster County Songbook by Felix Jarrar, as well as the role of Ben Jacob in Alex Weiser’s new opera State of the Jews that follows the final years of Theodore Herzl’s life and his quest for establishing a Jewish State .
+Future engagements include

 Last season, Chad returned to the Bard Music Festival as a soloist in the rarely performed Russian work Passion Week by Maximilian Sternberg.
 He then had the unique opportunity to perform with Madonna at the Met Gala: Heavenly Bodies: Fashion and the Catholic Imagination at the Metropolitan Museum of Art in New York.
 He also made his debut with New York Virtuoso Singers in Thea Musgrave’s Voices of our Ancestors, and sang Handel’s Messiah with both the Brooklyn Contemporary Chorus and Grace Church (NYC), as well as Schubert’s Nachtelle and Mass in G with the Riverdale Choral Society.